 Radisson intends to concentrate its efforts on the O'Brien project.
-It is not planning any work or expenditures on its Lac Gouin SSO, Douay and Estrades properties for the foreseeable future (these three properties are available for option).
+It is not planning any work or expenditures on its Douay and Estrades properties for the foreseeable future (these two properties are available for option).
+However, Radisson is planning prospecting work on its Lake Gouin SSO property.